CliMA/EnsembleKalmanProcesses.jl/docs/src/parameter_distributions.md

 In complex settings, one should build a `ParameterDistribution`-per-distribution, and then combine together.

-We provide two similar forms of constructor:
+A basic construction:
 ```julia
 prior_1 = ParameterDistribution(distribution_1, constraint_1, name_1)
 prior_2 = ParameterDistribution(distribution_2, constraint_2, name_2)
 prior = combine_distributions( [prior_1, prior_2])
 ```

-One can also use the `Dict` based constructor
+A `Dict`-based construction:
 ```julia
 dict_1 = Dict("distribution" => distribution_1, "constraint" => constraint_1, "name" => name_1)
 dict_2 = Dict("distribution" => distribution_2, "constraint" => constraint_2, "name" => name_2)
 prior = ParameterDistribution( [dict_1, dict_2] )
 ```

-We provide many examples in the package, and the unit tests found in `test/ParameterDistributions/runtests.jl`.
+We provide many example in the package `examples/`, the unit tests found in `test/ParameterDistributions/runtests.jl`, and in the documentation below.

 # A simple example:
 Task: We wish to create a prior for a one-dimensional parameter.
 Our problem dictates that this parameter is bounded between 0 and 1.
 Prior knowledge dictates it is around 0.7.
 The parameter is called `point_seven`.